 Please note some of the information provided in this report may be subject to change as we are sometimes sharing information about projects that are still in early stages and are not final yet.

 - Lots of new contributors joined us through the Common Voice project: Jimi (Danish) Fran (Icelandic), Kaz, (Japanese), Joshua (Kyrgyz), Niko (Komi-Zyrian), Sardana (Sakha), Bjartur (Faroese), Donald (Hong Kong), Gregor (Slovenian), Jack (Erzya), Kelly (Hakha Chin), and a few in the Korean team.
 Welcome to you all!
 You are the reasons that the Common Voice project is expanding in record pace in both the number of locales and the diversity of the contributors

 - We have new contributors helping to revive Afrikaans l10n.
-Welcome Jean, Stefan and Vincent!
+Welcome Jean, Stephan and Vincent!